Shipping Pre-registered Keys

 • What if I have a custom Okta domain/vanity URL?

-If your Okta organization uses vanity/custom URL, the Okta Connection in Workflows should use the custom domain org URL.
+If your Okta organization uses a vanity or custom URL, the Okta Connector and the Okta Device Connector in the Workflows should be configured to use the custom URL.
+Both the Okta and Okta Devices Connectors will need the custom URL.

-• How does the user receive the PIN?
+• How does the user receive the PIN code?

-In the Okta Admin console, the Okta administrator has the option to send the PIN to the user before the user makes their first authentication into the Okta tenant.
-After the user authenticates with their YubiKey and PIN, the “Send PIN” option is no longer available.
+In the Okta Admin console, the Okta administrator has the option to send the PIN code to the user before the user makes their first authentication into the Okta tenant.
+After the user authenticates with their YubiKey and PIN code, the “Send PIN” option is no longer available.

-• I see two trigger cards: MFA Initiated and Group Initiated.
-Can the group trigger still be used for EA?
+• I see two trigger cards: MFA Initiated and Group Add, why?

 • If I initiate a request using the Group Trigger, will I still see it in the user’s Okta profile?